ghulamrasool1/react-native-paginated-list/README.md

 # react-native-paginated-list

-Renders a list of any custom component with populated data, seamlessly managing pagination and infinite scrolling.
-Simply provide your API endpoint and card component, and let the component handle fetching, loading more data as you scroll, displaying items in customizable layouts, and showing a message when no results are found.
+This component renders a list of any custom UI component with populated data and manages pagination and infinite scrolling.
+Simply provide your API endpoint and card component, and react-native-paginated-list handles data fetching, loading more as you scroll, customizable layouts, and displaying a message when no results are found.

+It adheres to Separation of Concerns by keeping UI design separate from data logic, follows DRY (Don't Repeat Yourself) by centralizing pagination logic and making it reusable, and applies the Single Responsibility Principle (SRP), focusing solely on pagination and data fetching for easier maintenance and extension.

-Once you provide the API endpoint, card component (e.g., product card, notification item card, user profile card), number of items per page, and a few other props, the component will:
+Provide the API endpoint, card UI component (e.g., product card, notification card, profile card), number of items per page, and a few other props, and the component will:

 - Fetching data from the specified API endpoint.
 - Managing pagination.